Flourek/Exploding-Kittens/README.md

 # Exploding-Kittens
 Flask and Socket-IO card game made after the popular game "Exploding Kittens".
-The game is in Polish, as it was made for an university assignment,.
+The game is only available in Polish, as it was made for an university assignment.

 # The Game
 ![Game](Images/game.png)